rokanchowdhuryonick/hire-smart-backend/README.md

 - `notifications` - System notifications
 - `job_matches` - Background job matching results

+### **📋 Complete Database Schema**
+For a comprehensive view of the database structure, relationships, and constraints, see the detailed **[Entity Relationship Diagram (ERD)](html/hiresmart-backend.rokanchowdhuryonick.com/ERD.md)**.

+The ERD includes:
+- Complete table structures with all columns and data types
+- Primary and foreign key relationships
+- Database constraints and indexes
+- Business rules and data integrity features
+- Visual Mermaid diagram of all relationships

 ## 🔐 Security Features

 - **OWASP Top 10 Compliance**